React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 *Fig 2.
 An example of a context menu and a diagnostic probe user interface*

-Many of the components such as TextInputs and TextOutputs have embedded diagnostic features such as a context menu and diagnostic prob as shown in figure 2.
+Many of the components such as TextInputs and TextOutputs have embedded diagnostic features such as a context menu and diagnostic probe as shown in figure 2.

 ![picture](./ReactApp/img/beamline.png)